diffix/reference/docs/computing noise.md

 Row 9 is an extreme outlier, but is removed as none of the AID instances has an AID value associated with it.
-Row 5 is risky from the perspective of AID1 which considers it unaccounted for, but as we will see, this does not pose a risk, as AID2 will naturally be used for flattening.
+Row 5 is risky from the perspective of AID1 which considers it unaccounted for, but as we will see, this does not pose a risk, as AID2 will be used for flattening.

 For AID instance AID1 we get: